kvirikroma/game_of_life/README.md

 <pre>
-left mouse button - add a cell right mouse button - remove a cell middle mouse button (hold) - move a field mouse wheel up - zoom in mouse wheel down - zoom out
+left mouse button - add a cell right mouse button - remove a cell middle mouse button (hold) - move the field mouse wheel up - zoom in mouse wheel down - zoom out
 </pre>

 <b>Most important issues now:</b><br>
 <pre>
-1. Cannot resize both window and a game field
+1. Cannot resize the game field
-2. Cells may be not square if, say, window is 4:3 and game field is 16:9
-3. Speed changing is too primitive
+2. Speed changing is too primitive
-4. There's no intuitive GUI, just a key bindings
+3. There's no intuitive GUI, just a key bindings
-5. No ability to rollback last N steps of game
+4. No ability to rollback last N steps of game
-6. A new step is calculated too slowly since the app doesn't use Hashlife (and the logic works on a single thread)
+5. A new step is calculated too slowly since the app doesn't use Hashlife (and the logic works on a single thread)
 </pre>